 Smoking and vaping have harmful effects on the body, including making it harder for the body to fight infections.
 This includes serious infections like COVID-19 (also called coronavirus).
 Learn how smoking and vaping can put your body at a higher risk of catching COVID-19 and how to quit smoking and vaping to protect yourself and others.

-Yes.
 If a person who smokes catches COVID-19, they are more than twice as likely to develop a severe case of COVID-19 than those with no smoking history.
 This means if a person smokes and catches COVID-19, they are more likely to be admitted to the Intensive Care Unit (ICU), placed on a ventilator (breathing machine) or die from the illness.
-Menthol and other flavorings in tobacco products (including e-cigarettes) can also make lung infections, such as COVID-19, worse.
+Menthol and other flavorings in tobacco products (including e-cigarettes) can also make lung infections worse.

 People who smoke or vape also have a higher risk of developing chronic obstructive pulmonary disease (COPD, a long-term lung disease that affects how well air flows through the lungs).
 COPD could make COVID-19 infections worse.